tsmithcode/mom-youre-fired/README.md

 ## Vision

-This project is meant to show young Black kids, especially in Baltimore and Atlanta, that:
+This project is meant to show young kids and parents, especially in Baltimore and Atlanta, that:
 1. Tech comes from home.
 2. Moms are venture capital.
 3. Behavior > brilliance.